dwi2/antisamysupport/README.md

                 contains:
                     - antisamysupport -> *

-3.  invoke **AntiSamyPlugin.filter()** in your code to filter dirty input string , you will get a clean output string in return (*the degree of cleanliness depends on how strict your policy file is*)
+3. Invoke **AntiSamyPlugin.filter()** in your code to filter dirty input string , you will get a clean output string in return (*the degree of cleanliness depends on how strict your policy file is*)

         import play.modules.antisamysupport.*;
         ...